 IRA Charitable Giving

 In 2006 Congress made a change to the tax law that allows individuals age 70½+ to make charitable gifts directly from a traditional IRA account to charity without incurring federal income tax on the withdrawal.
-Many people have not heard about this option for making charitable gifts because it would expire every two years and need to be renewed by Congress.
+Many people have not considered about this option for making charitable gifts because it used to expire every two years and need to be renewed by Congress.

 - You must be age 70½ or older at the time of gift.

 - Transfers must be made directly from a traditional IRA account by your IRA administrator to the Dian Fossey Gorilla Fund.
 Funds that are withdrawn by you and then contributed do NOT qualify.
-Gifts from 401k, 403b, SEP and other plans do not qualify.
+Gifts from 401(k)s, 403(b)s, SEPs and other plans do not qualify.

 - Gifts must be outright.
 Distributions to donor-advised funds or life-income arrangements such as charitable remainder trusts and charitable gift annuities are not allowed.